docupike/docs/docs/user/login.md

     docupike has no default login data.
 Instead, during the installation the first individual user will be created automatically.
 You will receive a E-Mail with a link to create a password.
 This user has the admin role with all rights and permissions.

 !!! info "Reset password"
-    If you forgot your password or simply need to change it, you can use the `Reset Password` Button on the login Screen.
+    If you forgot your password or simply need to change it, you can use the `Reset Password` button on the login screen.